Enjoy the festive period: Newcross style

 If you're a nurse or carer, you'll already know, that while others are tucking into their turkey on Christmas Day, many who work in the health and social care sectors will be on shift.

 Although, it isn't all about the main event.
 With all the social gatherings, decorating and the buzz the holiday brings, the run up to Christmas is one of the most enjoyable times of the year in the workplace.
-While there's fun to be had during this festive season, the bottom line remains the same as always: if you're looking after somebody else, you must firstly take proper care of yourself.

 To ensure you're enjoying this magical time of year mindfully and responsibly, it's time to consider the risks to ensure we make the most appropriate, client-friendly, choice as healthcare professionals.